Omega x Swatch: decryption of a collaboration

 © Source: Omega

-The famous Speedmaster Moonwatch Professional in its current configuration: the original model was worn by the pioneers of the space adventure and by those who successfully landed on the moon on July 20, 1969.
+The famous Speedmaster Moonwatch Professional in its current configuration: the original model was worn by the pioneers of space adventure and by those who successfully landed on the moon on July 20, 1969.
 Source: Omega

-The brand uses new generation mechanical calibers + while continuing to use for some of its reference models calibers inherited from previous periods such as the manual winding chronograph caliber equipping the traditional Speedmaster Moonwatch Professional.
+The brand uses new-generation mechanical calibers + while continuing to use for some of its reference models calibers inherited from previous periods such as the manual-winding chronograph caliber equipping the traditional Speedmaster Moonwatch Professional.

-Good mouth
+Good face

-Good mouth
+Good face

 © Source: Swatch Group